JuliaApproximation/FastTransforms.jl/README.md

 ## Installation

-The build script, which works on macOS, Linux, and Windows systems, downloads precompiled binaries of the latest version of [FastTransforms](https://github.com/MikaelSlevinsky/FastTransforms) or builds them from source, as governed by the environment variable `FT_BUILD_FROM_SOURCE=true/false`.
-This library depends on `FFTW`, `MPFR`, and `OpenBLAS` (on Linux and Windows), which must be present for a successful build.
-With dependencies, installation may be as straightforward as:
+Installation, which uses [BinaryBuilder](https://github.com/JuliaPackaging/BinaryBuilder.jl) for Intel processors (Sandybridge and beyond), may be as straightforward as:

 ```julia
 pkg> add FastTransforms